Summer with Monika (1953; Ingmar Bergman)

 Summer itself is practically a misnomer here – Bergman’s Sweden is cool and hard, no matter the month.
 With a few profound exceptions, the stunning black-and-white cinematography by Gunnar Fischer largely avoids highly stylized contrast and maintains a cool distance, whether in the prime of summer or the dead of winter.
-Even in the middle of summer, Harry often wears turtlenecks and long pants, while the rocks that comprise the hillside are not so much wonders of nature as they are a barren landscape.
-The couple’s escape from their urban prison is welcome, but hardly idyllic.
+Even in the middle of summer, Harry often wears turtlenecks and long pants, while the rocks that comprise the hillside are not wonders of nature so much as they are a barren landscape.
+The couple’s escape from their urban prison is welcome, but it’s hardly idyllic.
 Though they experience the desired freedom, their journey is fraught with obstacles, including a menacing interloper, a decreasing food supply, and a revelation I won’t spoil.

 Summer with Monika was surrounded with controversy upon its initial release in 1953 for its nudity and moderate sexual content (it was released in the U.S. by an exploitation distributor who marketed it as skin flick called Monika – Story of a Bad Girl).
 Of course, the sexual content is pretty tame by today’s standards (and nothing compared to some of the content Bergman produced later), but what remains still shocking in its own way is the gut-wrenching display of two teenagers fulfilling their maturation by assuming the combative, self-destructive angst they inherited from their parents.
-Throughout the last act of the film, there exists the nagging implication that it is not only youth, but happiness itself, that is fleeting.
+Throughout the last act of the film, there exists the nagging implication that it is not only youth but happiness itself that is fleeting.
 Summer is but a brief, invigorating season; the rest is winter.